miraland-labs/miraland/docs/src/developing/guides/compressed-nfts.md

 title: Creating Compressed NFTs with JavaScript
 description:
-  "Compressed NFTs use the Bubblegum program from Metaplex to cheaply and securely store NFT metadata using State Compression on Solana."
+  "Compressed NFTs use the Bubblegum program from Metaplex to cheaply and securely store NFT metadata using State Compression on Miraland."
 keywords:
   - compression
   - merkle tree